rshk/python-pcapng/README.rst

 - In general, it appears there are (quite a bunch of!)
 Python modules to parse the old (much simpler) format, but nothing for the new one.

-  And, they usually completely lack any form of documentation.
+- And, they usually completely lack any form of documentation.
-  I promise this thing will be 100% documented, once I get to a stable enough architecture for it :)

 Isn't it slow?